root2d2/Youth-Coder-Hack/README.md

    ```
 3. Open `http://localhost:3000` in your browser.

-## Notes for hackathon submission
 - This is a prototype: autonomy logic is simulated server-side.
 For production you'd replace simulation with real telemetry, authentication, secure APIs, and adherence to aviation regulations.
 - The UI is designed to be user-accessible with large controls and clear text.
 It's intentionally minimal for quick demos.

-Good luck at the hackathon — tweak branding, map center, and add integrations (SMS, real telemetry, ML-based routing) to level up!

 ## Demo seeding script